Here is a look at the life of Grammy-winning author and poet Maya Angelou.

 October 16, 1995 - Recites the poem “From a Black Woman to a Black Man” at the Million Man March in Washington, DC.

 1998 - Film directorial debut for “Down in the Delta.”

 2000 - Receives the National Medal of Arts.

 February 2002 - Wins a Grammy for Best Spoken Word Album for “A Song Flung Up To Heaven.”

 2006-2010 - Hosts a weekly show for Oprah Radio on Sirius XM Radio.

 January 21, 2008 - Is the keynote speaker for the Martin Luther King Jr. Day celebration at Virginia Tech.

-February 15, 2011 - Awarded the Presidential Medal of Freedom from President Barack Obama.
+February 15, 2011 - Awarded the Presidential Medal of Freedom by President Barack Obama.

 August 30, 2011 - Angelou is critical of the new Martin Luther King Jr. memorial on the Mall in Washington, DC.
 She says the paraphrased quote about King being a drum major for peace, justice and righteousness makes him sound like an “arrogant twit.”
 Federal officials later announce that the controversial inscription will be removed.